Axklen/lvim-abz/README.md

 # Bloated LunarVim

+most is based on [abzcoding/lvim](https://github.com/abzcoding/lvim) atm it is mostly a fork

 Do not use as is, use it as a source of inspiration.

-I've customized my ZSH/Tmux/Alacritty too much, so it might not work properly 😅

 ![141789968-ed61958c-9154-4774-b2e2-dfabe48d9660](https://user-images.githubusercontent.com/10992695/141791560-5062246a-056c-4a73-afa7-3152e6ad396e.jpg)